-Effective B2B marketing examples can be difficult to find and even more difficult to relate to your business.
+Effective B2B marketing examples and strategies can be difficult to find and even more difficult to relate to your business.

-Below, we present three separate B2B companies, the strategies they used to increase lead generation or revenue, and the takeaway for marketers like you.
+Below, we present three separate B2B companies, the marketing and lead generation strategies they used to increase revenue, and the takeaway for marketers like you.

 (Note: Want to discover new leads, prospects, and gain new insights about your customers?
 Try Leadfeeder for free.)

 B2B Marketing Example #1: FA Solutions Uses Marketing Data to Eliminate Cold Calling

 According to social psychologist Amy Cuddy, you have seven seconds to make a first impression.
 That’s seven seconds to develop a sense of trust, make yourself memorable, and convince the other person that you’re worth their time.

 Knowing all that, why are so many salespeople wasting their first impressions on potential customers with a fact-finding mission?

 FA Solutions Wanted to Improve the First Sales Call

 Like most B2B companies, FA Solutions was stuck in the classic B2B marketing scenario of wanting to personalize sales pitches—but not having the necessary information to actually tailor their sales pitch.

 The end result was that sales reps would cold call prospects to find out more about their specific needs and interests with almost no knowledge of the company in advance.
 That first call was just a research project.
 Then they’d attempt to set up another meeting to give a proper sales pitch.